 How to get from Athens airport to Piraeus port by taxi

-Taking a taxi from Athens airport to Piraeus port is by far the most convenient transfer option.
+Taking an Athens airport taxi from the airport to Piraeus port is by far the most convenient transfer option.
 The journey only takes 40 minutes, and you don't have to worry about the safety of your luggage or your arrival time.
 Standard yellow taxis cost a flat rate of 54€ in the day and 70€ at night.
 However, there are also 'luxury' black taxis waiting outside Athens airport, and these can cost up to double that of a standard taxi.

 Taxis are charged on a flat rate to Piraeus Port and Piraeus Cruise Terminal.
 In the day (05:00-24:00) it will cost 54€, and at night (00:01-04:59) it will cost 70€.